theoh-io/ROS_Autonomous_Driving/src/control/README.md

 state_local = transformations.Global_to_Local(planner_state, [robot_state])[0]
 ```

-As the design of the class ```MPC``` is different, before running the solver, we first need to add the path into the class.
+As the class ```MPC``` design is different, before running the solver, we first need to add the path into the class.
 Finally, the solver and the method used is the same as in the kinematic one.

 ```python
 mpc.acquire_path(desired_path_global)